IskanderIsmagilov/MaximalSquare/README.md

 # MaximalSquare
-The method works with matrix, which is represented as string array.
-It gets maximal rank of square, where all the values eqauls 1.
+The method works with a matrix, which is represented as a string array.
+It gets maximal rank of a square, where all the values eqauls 1.